-Course period 2: Modernity and Its Discontents Course code: MGT3001 Course Period: 2 (25 Oct 2021 - 17 Dec 2021) ECTS credits of this course: 12 Instruction language: English Coordinator: F.M.
-Doorman: doorman@maastrichtuniversity.nl Teaching methods: PBL, Lecture(s) Assessment methods: Assignment, Written exam, Participation Keywords Individualism, Cultural Pessimism, democracy, Enlightenment, Romanticism, Egalitarianism, the Death of God, Psychoanalysis, (Post)modernism, Political Ideologies Full course description The second course will cover the emergence of new ideas that structured modern life and society up to today.
+Course period 2: Modernity and Its Discontents Course code: MGT3001 Course Period: 2 ECTS credits of this course: 12 Instruction language: English Coordinator: R. Gabriëls: r. gabriels@maastrichtuniversity.nl Teaching methods: PBL, Lecture(s) Assessment methods: Participation, Presentation, Written exam Keywords Individualism, Cultural Pessimism, Democracy, Enlightenment, Romanticism, Egalitarianism, the Death of God, Psychoanalysis, (Post)modernism, Political Ideologies Full course description The second course will cover the emergence of new ideas that structured modern life and society up to today.
 Many leading ideas and principles from the political, social, and cultural world (such as political ideologies, naturalised world views, and optimism about the potential of science) as well as opposition against them can be traced to Enlightenment thinkers and Romantic views.
 This course will present major Western thinkers (Descartes, Locke, Voltaire, Rousseau, Kant, Tocqueville, Hegel, Marx, Schopenhauer, Nietzsche, Freud, Weber, Arendt) who shaped modern society and culture from the eighteenth to the twentieth century.
 Themes will include the rise of individualism, belief in progress, cultural pessimism, the death of God, the emergence of democratic movements, psychoanalysis, and the opposition between Western and Eastern philosophy.
 Course objectives You will learn about - the intensifying processes of rationalisation that emerged during the Enlightenment; - the opposition to these developments in the nineteenth and twentieth century, discussing such values as freedom, justice, and authenticity; - the processes underlying the emergence of political ideologies and alternative perspectives on Western culture.
 Furthermore, you will learn to analyse, evaluate, and reflect upon the complex arguments brought forward by the great thinkers studied in this course.
-Prerequisites N/a
+Prerequisites None

 Course period 3: Great Books and Debates

 Course code: MGT3002

-Course Period: 3 (3 Jan 2022 - 28 Jan 2022)
+Course Period: 3

-ECTS credits of this course: 6 Instruction language: English Coordinator: M. Kardaun
+ECTS credits of this course: 6 Instruction language: English Coordinator: M. Kardaun:

+m.kardaun@maastrichtuniversity.nl

-Teaching methods: PBL, Lecture(s)
+methods: PBL, Lecture(s)

-Assessment methods: Participation, Assignment
+Assessment methods: Participation, Presentations

 Keywords

-Marxism, Darwinism, Religion, Atheism, Imperialism, Orientalism, Western versus Eastern World Views
+Marxism, Religion, Atheism, Rationalization processes, Racism, Western versus Non-Western World Views, Art works and the Unconscious

 Full course description

 'Great Books and Debates' comprises a series of sessions in which key readings of Western culture will be read, thoroughly contextualised, and discussed in depth.
-You will read (excerpts from) highly influential books, such as Karl Marx's Capital, Darwin's Origin of Species, Nietzsche's Antichrist, and Edward Said's Orientalism.
+You will read (excerpts from) highly influential books, such as Karl Marx's Capital, Nietzsche's Antichrist, Freud's Civilization and Its Discontents, and Carl Gustav Jung's Man and His Symbols.

 Course objectives

 You will

-- recognise the background of some of the major controversies in contemporary Western culture, such as inequality versus social justice, darwinism versus religion, vitalism versus nihilism, orientalism versus occidentalism.
+- recognize the roots of some of the major controversies in contemporary Western culture, such as capitalism versus the call for social justice, perfectionism versus an ideal of completeness, Darwinism versus a religious understanding of what it means to be human, techno-optimism versus the power of the unconscious.

 - learn how to analyse, evaluate, and reflect upon the complex arguments featuring in the controversies studied in this course.

-Prerequisites

-N/a
+Prerequisites: N/A